-Meals are planned around a three week menu cycle, meeting all Government–legislated dietary requirements for schools.
+Meals are planned around a two week menu cycle, meeting all Government–legislated dietary requirements for schools.
 Children can take any meal for any number of days with no pre-booking or notice period, meaning that parents and carers can mix and match hot school meals and packed lunches to suit their child’s food tastes.
 Special dietary requirements and allergies can be accommodated.
 Please ask for a meeting with our Kitchen Manager, Mrs. Chamberlin, to discuss this.

 Whilst we encourage all children to have a hot school meal, if your child prefers to bring a packed lunch to school then please have a look at the links below, which suggest lots of delicious and healthy packed lunch options, which will ensure that all children have the energy required to work and play in the school day afternoon.